-The Group has a whistle-blowing system that allows employees to make a report if they are aware of any malpractice.
-The whistle-blowers should make their complaints to the line manager, the compliance manager, or the director.
+The Group has a whistle-blowing system which follows the Group's Unethical Conduct Notification Policy & Procedures.
+It allows employees to make a report if they are aware of any malpractice.
+The whistle-blowers should make their complaints to the line manager, the compliance manager or the director.
+Every reported case will be handled with confidentiality, except for the situation that the Group is required by law or regulation to disclose such cases.
 The Group ensures that no one suffers any detrimental treatment, or is negatively impacted in any way, as a result of refusing an offer to accept or carry out a bribe or other corrupt activities, or reporting a concern relating to potential act(s) of bribery or corruption.

-During the Reporting Period, six members of staff from the Admin and HR department, the equipment warehouse and consultancy and technical sales staff undertook a one hour Anti-Corruption training seminar provided by the Commission Against Corruption (CCAC) of Macau SAR in December 2021.
+The Group reviews the Whistle-blowing Policy regularly to assess its effectiveness in encouraging the reporting of unethical conduct and investigates the reported cases fairly.
+The results of the investigation are prepared by the Audit Committee and reported to the Board and the CEO.
+During the Reporting Period, 10 members of staff from the Admin and HR department, the equipment warehouse and consultancy and technical sales staff undertook a total of 10 hours of Anti-Corruption training party provided by the Commission Against Corruption ("CCAC") in June 2023.
+For the anti-corruption training, the Group provides training on the anti-corruption policy as part of the induction process for all new employees.
+Employees will also receive regular, relevant training annually on how to adhere to this policy.

-The Group has not aided, abetted, assisted or colluded with an individual who has committed, or conspired to commit any unlawful activities.
+The Group has not aided, abetted, assisted or colluded with an individual who has committed or conspired to commit any unlawful activities.
 No non-compliance with relevant laws and regulations that have a significant impact on the Group relating to corruption, bribery, fraud and money laundering had been identified during the Reporting Period.